 Windows is sensor-aware

-Windows 8 will provide an in-box sensor driver that supports accelerometers, ambient light sensors, human presence sensors, compasses, gyroscopes, and Global Positioning Systems (GPS).
+Windows 8 provides an in-box sensor driver that supports accelerometers, ambient light sensors, human presence sensors, compasses, gyroscopes, and Global Positioning Systems (GPS).
 Sensors can be built into the PC or connected by a USB cable.
 The sensor is automatically recognized and ready to work with an app, avoiding the need to download a sensor driver.

 Windows senses orientation and lighting